sujiniku/tepl/docs/roadmap.md

 Tasks:
 - Make the metadata API independent of TeplFile, to better isolate toolkit features (separation of concerns).
-- No longer use GVfs metadata, it complicates everything.
+- Apply the “worse is better” philosophy: no longer use GVfs metadata, it complicates everything.
 With GVfs metadata there is the need to have async APIs, and the need to anyway have another backend for platforms that don't support GVfs metadata.
 See commit 2f21d526271a433466e4e546af9a358f80ee1f94 , the implementation and API was too complicated.
 - Keep only the TeplMetadataManager for storing metadata on disk, and re-implement it to no longer depend on the libxml2.